Skip to main content

 Apam Balik (Peanut Pancake)

-Thick pancake filled with crushed peanuts, sugar, creamed corn, sometimes chocolate/cheese.
-Popular street snack, night markets (pasar malam), hawker centers.
+A thick folded pancake stuffed with crushed peanuts, sugar and creamed corn, and sometimes chocolate or cheese.
+You'll find it at night markets (pasar malam) and hawker centers.

 vegetarianContains: PeanutsContains: WheatContains: Eggs